Jane (American TV series): Production

 The series was ordered by Apple TV+ in February 2021, with it being a live action-animation hybrid series.
-It will be produced alongside the Jane Goodall Institute.
+It was produced alongside the Jane Goodall Institute.
 The cast for the series was revealed in January 2023, with Ava Louise Murchison starring in the titular role.
+The entire series was entirely filmed in Canada (mostly in Toronto), while some episodes were filmed in a location of Costa Rica and Africa.